-Searching for new storage ideas for the family?
-Look no further because we have compiled some of our favorite storage ideas that will inspire your next redecorating project.
-Now you can save your family before they disappear into a heap of mess and disorganized toys with my 6 Clever Storage Ideas If You Are Tight For Space:
+Are you tight for space but need some new storage ideas?
+Look no further because we have compiled some storage ideas that will inspire your next redecorating project.
+Now you can save your family before they disappear into a heap of mess and disorganised toys with these 6 Clever Storage Ideas If You Are Tight For Space:

 Designing a well-organised house requires planning and creativity.
 Good storage space, movable furniture that fits your kids’ ages and family’s changing needs will help.
 As your kids grow older, you will need to adjust and accommodate a few things here and there.

-Boxes, hooks, hangers, organizers and baskets will all help and they can also be decorative features.
-Here are 6 more ideas for storage to help inspire you.
+Boxes, hooks, hangers, organisers and baskets will all help and they can also be decorative features.
+Here are some ideas for storage to help inspire you.

 #1.
 Use The Walls

 Wall shelves or dividers don’t use up any floor space, keeping the floor accessible for playing and other activities.
 Keep the shelves front open, they are easier to reach and clean.